fastify/fastify/docs/Style-Guide.md

 **Subjunctive** -  Use when making suggestions, hypothesis or non-factual statement.

-Example: We recommend you read the documentation on our website to get full information on the plugins.
+Example: Reading the documentation on our website is recommended to get comprehensive knowledge on the framework plugin.

 <br>